andrewhao/platform-powered-talk/slides.md

 ---

-## One bold constraint
+## Release Management: One bold constraint

-- The platform version and the plugin system are pinned to the same version
+- The platform version and the plugin system are pinned to the same version 🎯
+- Plugins are guaranteed to work with a specific version of the platform
-- This means the entire platform moves together! 🎯
+- This means the entire platform moves together!

+???

+One opinionated design constraint we introduce is, much like projects like React and Babel, that our plugins move in lockstep with the platform.

 ---

 ## Organizational process

 - Hands-on migration workshops
-- Build tools that automate majority of the migration from Gen 2 to Gen 3
+- Migration scripts take services most of the way from Gen 2 to Gen 3
 - Relentless internal evangelism
+- Technical program management + senior leadership visibility are key

+---

+## Wins

+- Higher developer happiness and productivity
+- Quicker adoption of new service releases, preventing drift

 ---